Back to Blog

 Following Up After A Job Application: Email Template

-Email Subject: Job Application - Follow Up - <Position Name>
+Email Subject: Job Application - Follow Up - <Position Name>Hi <Name>,

 I hope you are doing well.

-I recently applied to the <position title> position at <company name> two weeks ago.
+I recently applied to the <position title> position at <company name> on <application date>.
 I wanted to check with you on the status of my application and the decision timeline.

 I am excited at the prospect of working at <company name> and strongly believe that my previous experience working on <describe your skills> will equip me well to contribute to the company's goal of <describe skills from job description>.